Factbox: Arab League sanctions on Syria

 The sanctions will be enforced immediately, Qatar said.
 However, details such as which Syrian individuals would be targeted are to be discussed by a technical committee and announced in Doha on Saturday.

-* Syrian officials and VIPs are banned from traveling to Arab states and their assets there will be frozen.
+* Syrian officials and VIPs are banned from travelling to Arab states and their assets there will be frozen.

 * Flights of Arab airlines to Syria are to be stopped.